tkhq/qos/docs/GUIDE.md

 sha256sum your_app | awk '{print $1}' > manifest-dir/pivot-hash.txt
 ```

+**Note**: For production, deterministic builds (e.g., using [StageX](https://github.com/stagex/stagex)) are recommended so that clients, manifest set, and share set can independently reproduce builds before taking action.
+Instructions for deterministic app builds are a TODO.

 ### 1.6 Create QOS Release Directory

 **What this does**: Defines the expected PCR0/1/2 values from your QuorumOS build.
 These measurements uniquely identify which version of the QuorumOS system is running.
 During boot and provisioning, these values are verified against the live attestation to confirm you're deploying to the correct QuorumOS version.